-- 13. Conduct and training of agents, representatives, and contractors - a.
-An Approved Vendor's agent or representative shall be knowledgeable of the requirements applicable to the marketing and sale of PV systems service to the applicable customer class. - b.
-All Approved Vendor agents or representatives must be familiar with the PV systems that they sell, including the fundamentals of how the PV systems work, types of contracts offered (e.g., sale, lease, PPA), payment and billing options, the customer's right to cancel, and applicable termination fees, if any.
-In addition, the Approved Vendor agents must have the ability to provide the customer with a toll-free number for billing questions, disputes and complaints, as well as the Program Administrator's toll-free phone number for complaints. - c.
+13. Conduct and training of agents, representatives, and contractors

+- a.
+An Approved Vendor's agent or representative shall be knowledgeable of the requirements applicable to the marketing and sale of community solar subscriptions to the applicable customer class. - b.
+All Approved Vendor agents or representatives must be familiar with PV systems generally, and the community solar subscription services that they sell, including how community solar systems share energy, the types of contracts offered, rates, payment and

+- billing options, the customer's right to cancel, and applicable termination fees, if any.
+In addition, the Approved Vendor agents must have the ability to provide the customer with a toll-free number for billing questions, disputes, and complaints, as well as the Program Administrator's toll-free phone number for complaints. - c.
 Approved Vendor agents and representatives shall not utilize false, misleading, materially inaccurate, or otherwise deceptive language or materials in soliciting or providing services.
 Should an Approved Vendor have any questions about whether certain language or materials would be considered false, misleading, inaccurate, or deceptive, please submit that statement to the Program Administrator for review. - d.
 Account numbers can be collected incidental to collection of historical usage information.
 Account numbers or information obtained for this purpose shall not be used to solicit or offer any ARES supply service.
 If the customer does not sign a contract with the Approved Vendor or subcontractor, the Approved Vendor must delete all information related to and including that customer's account number. - e.
 All Approved Vendor agents or representatives engaged in any solicitation behavior connected to systems participating in the ILSFA Program shall complete a training program conducted by the Approved Vendor (or their employee or agent) that covers the applicable Sections of these marketing behavior guidelines.
-The Approved Vendor shall document the training of its agents and representatives and provide a certification to the Program Administrator showing that an agent or representative completed the training program prior to an agent being eligible to market or sell PV systems under 25 kW that will be part of the ILSFA Program.
+The Approved Vendor shall document the training of its agents and representatives and provide a certification to the Program Administrator showing that an agent or representative completed the training program prior to an agent being eligible to market or sell community solar subscriptions that will be part of the ILSFA Program.
 Upon request by the Program Administrator or the IPA, an Approved Vendor shall provide requested training materials and training records within seven business days. - f.
 The IPA and the Program Administrator reserve the right to produce standardized training materials and to require vendors to use those materials to supplement whatever other materials they may use. - g.
 When an Approved Vendor contracts with an independent contractor or subcontractor vendor to solicit customers on the Approved Vendor's behalf, the Approved Vendor shall confirm that the contractor or vendor has provided training in accordance with this Section.